betterscientificsoftware/bssw.io/Articles/Blog/2025-10-sustaining-mpich.md

 new platform was relatively small but offered enough flexibility to get the best performance.

-Over time, MPICH has grown from primarily research-oriented development to a viable production software library.
-Rigorous testing infrastructure, built with the help of vendor partners, now verifies each change and/or addition to the code.
-Recently, more MPICH partners have begun pushing their development directly to upstream rather than remaining in a separate fork or closed source.
+Over time, MPICH has grown from primarily research-oriented package to a viable production software library.
+A rigorous testing infrastructure, built with the help of vendor partners, now verifies each change and/or addition to the code.
+Recently, more MPICH partners have begun pushing their developments directly to upstream rather than keeping them in a separate fork or closed source.
 The resulting ecosystem empowers users to build and use the latest MPICH not only on laptops and workstations but on many of the top HPC systems in the world.

-## **Sustainability Practices**
+### Sustainability practices

 MPICH is a large software project consisting of hundreds of thousands of lines of code written over 30+ years.
 The core development team at